 The Great Southern Randonnée offers three rides:

-Entries are now open.
+Entries are will be open in April 2020.
 Please click here!

-The cost for the 1200 km and 1000 km options is A$525.
+The cost for the 1200 km and 1000 km options is A$625 (tbc).

-The cost for the 300 km option is A$135.
+The cost for the 300 km option is A$135 (tbc).

 Support for the 1200 km options is designed for the ride to be completed in 80 to 90 hours (giving maximum sleep and enjoyment); however it is possible to complete the ride in about 65 hours if the 6:00 pm evening start is chosen.